-- 1. Read, understand, and follow all instructions in the operator's manual and on the machine before starting. - 2.
-Allow only responsible adults who are familiar with the instructions to operate the machine.
+- Read, understand, and follow all instructions in the operator's manual and on the machine before starting. - Allow only responsible adults who are familiar with the instructions to operate the machine. - Clear the area of objects such as rocks, toys, wire, etc., which could be picked up and thrown by the blade. - Be sure the area is clear of other people before mowing.
+Stop the machine if anyone enters the area. - Never carry passengers. - Do not mow in reverse unless absolutely necessary.
+Always look down and behind before and while backing.

-- 3. Clear the area of objects such as rocks, toys, wire, etc., which could be picked up and thrown by the blade. - 4.
-Be sure the area is clear of other people before mowing.
-Stop the machine if anyone enters the area. - 5.
-Never carry passengers. - 6.
-Do not mow in reverse unless absolutely necessary.
-Always look down and behind before and while backing. - 7.
-Be aware of the mower discharge direction and do not point it at anyone.
-Do not operate the mower without either the entire grass catcher or the guard in place. - 8.
-Slow down before turning.
-Sharp turns on any terrain may cause loss of control. - 9.
-Never leave a running machine unattended.
-Always turn off blades, set parking brake, stop engine, and remove keys before dismounting. - 10.
-Remove both the "ignition" and "Key Choice" keys and put in a safe place, out of reach of children, when not using the machine. - 11.
-Turn off blades when not mowing. - 12.
-Keep hands, feet, hair and loose clothing away from attachment discharge area, underside of mower and any moving parts while engine is running. - 13.
-Stop the engine before removing the grass catcher or unclogging the chute. - 14.
-Mow only in daylight or good artificial light. - 15.
-Do not operate the machine while under the influence of alcohol or drugs. - 16.
-Watch for traffic when operating near or crossing roadways.

-- 17. Use extra care when loading or unloading the machine onto a trailer or truck. - 18.
-Do not touch equipment or attachment parts which may be hot from operation.
-Allow to cool before attempting to maintain, adjust or service.
+- Be aware of the mower discharge direction and do not point it at anyone.
+Do not operate the mower without either the entire grass catcher or the guard in place. - Slow down before turning. - Never leave a running machine unattended.
+Always turn off blades, set parking brake, stop engine, and remove keys before dismounting. - Turn off blades when not mowing. - Stop the engine before removing the grass catcher or unclogging the chute. - Mow only in daylight or good artificial light. - Do not operate the machine while under the influence of alcohol or drugs. - Watch for traffic when operating near or crossing roadways. - Use extra care when loading or unloading the machine into a trailer or truck. - Always wear safety goggles or safety glasses with side shields when operating mower. - Data indicates that operators, age 60 years and above, are involved in a large percentage of riding mower-related injuries.
+These operators should evaluate their ability to operate the riding mower safely enough to protect themselves and others from serious injury.